 - Vampire Monarch: Although not confirmed, besides having the look of one, Septimus' "Immortal" abilities include several vampire-exclusive talents, and he brings vampire henchmen to his battles.
 He's got the "monarch" part down as well, being a member of the world's ruling council.

 The youngest of the Immortals, being merely a century old.
 She's also the patron of the Bzil Arbiter Bzaro, requesting him to investigate matters such as the murder of a Marked.

-- Ambiguously Evil: On the one hand, she does not indulge in the same corruption that other members of the Council have succumbed to; on the other, she doesn't deny voting to execute Anadine's mother.
+- Ambiguously Evil: On the one hand, she does not indulge in the same corruption that other members of the Council have succumbed to; on the other, she doesn't deny voting to send Anadine's mother to her death.

 A Kawa sorcerer capable of summoning demons.